 Question: Will there be an F-22 'Raptor' stealth fighter display in the UK this year?

-Answer: The F-22 'Raptor' stealth fighter will displayed at the Royal International Air Tattoo (RIAT) at RAF Fairford in 2016.
+Answer: The F-22 'Raptor' stealth fighter displayed at the Royal International Air Tattoo (RIAT) at RAF Fairford in 2016 and will also display at RIAT 2017.
 Have a look at the UK Airshow Calendar for details of when this airshow is on.